Riordan-DC/Riordan-DC.github.io/_drafts/2022-04-28-Natural-Programming.markdown

 I believe Natural programming will operate as a symbolic algebra with learnt representations that will give us the ability to control any machine with the same programming humans use.

+## Translation techniques
+Sparsity?

+## Slot filling & Intent detection
+Slot filling and intent detection classify and predict functions and arguments we define in language.
+For instance the phrase: "go to the kitchen" defines a function "go to" with arguments "kitchen" (goto(kitchen)).
+Slotfilling and intent detection works well for chatbots and virtual assistants.
+These disembodied systems reside in static environments and ultimately perform the task of translating natural language to a static API.
+Their environment interface has a one-to-one mapping with its natural language input.
+If a task requires multiple interactions then its interface will prompt a user with a branching question-answer list until every parameter for the function has been filled and the task can execute.
+For example:
+"Play song X" maps to the function call playSong(X).
+With underspecified intent: "play song" maps to playSong(whichSong()), where whichSong() is a request for the user to specify a song.
+With embodied agents almost every instruction requires multiple steps and extra specification because we rely on implicit information and environments are dynamic.
+If we imagine the question: "get me the fork" we can blindly map this to the grossly underspecified function getMe(fork).
+This function requires arguments

 ### Reinforcement Learning Policy Gradient
 RL Policy Gradient methods struggle the higher up the heirarchy of control.
 * Compounding dynamics